 In his eDiscovery counseling practice, Ray advises companies on novel questions of eDiscovery law, often arising from rapid changes in business and consumer technology.
 Ray also helps clients defensibly dispose of legacy data, achieve proportionality in their legal holds, and otherwise implement best practices in their eDiscovery and information governance processes.

-In 2021, Ray was named by Chambers USA as an “Associate to Watch” in the area of eDiscovery and Information Governance.
+Ray was named as an “Associate to Watch” in the area of eDiscovery and Information Governance by Chambers USA in 2022, and an “Up and Coming” lawyer by Chambers Global (2022–2023).
 Clients commended his “deep understanding of technology” and willingness to “get in the weeds” while also describing him as “incredibly responsive and very thoughtful about budget and time management.”
 Ray is a member of Sidley’s Chambers-ranked eDiscovery and Data Analytics group.

 Ray regularly participates in the eDiscovery community through scholarship, conferences, and working groups.
 His articles have appeared in The Sedona Conference Journal and Bloomberg Law.

 Prior to joining the firm, Ray served as a law clerk to the Honorable Stanley Marcus of the U.S. Court of Appeals for the Eleventh Circuit.